x-Kevin-Paul-x/Capstone-Project/Literature_Review_Documents/Implementation_plan.md

 ```

 3. Implementation notes
-   - Use liboqs or OQS-OpenSSL provider for desktop prototypes.
+   - Use pqm4 for embedded and constrained-target builds (preferred).
+For desktop prototypes, lightweight wrappers or OQS-OpenSSL can be used as needed.
    - For embedded microbenchmarks, use pqm4 or optimized C implementations and document build flags and trade-offs.

 ---